Selected Policies, Regulations & Procedures

 FCPS uses IPM best practices (monitoring and exclusion) to minimize use of pesticides.
 If an application is warranted, safety data sheet information is provided to the school.

-Please direct any questions about environmental concerns, such as indoor air quality, hazardous materials, lead in water, radon or asbestos management plans to FCPS Environmental Health and Safety Manager Laura Olsen, 301-644-5172.
-(See FCPS Regulation 200-03.)
+Please direct any questions about environmental concerns, such as indoor air quality, hazardous materials, lead in water, radon or asbestos management plans to FCPS Environmental Compliance and Occupational Health Manager Laura Olsen, 301-644-5162.
+(See Regulation 200-03.)

-Discrimination The board prohibits discrimination based on race, religion, color, national origin, age, marital status, disability, sexual orientation, gender identity or sex and is committed to maintaining an environment that is free from such conduct.
+Discrimination.
+The BOE prohibits discrimination based on race, religion, color, national origin, age, marital status, disability, sexual orientation, gender identity, sex or genetic information and is committed to maintaining an environment that is free from such conduct.
 This policy applies to conduct during the school day and any school system sponsored activities.
-For more information, see FCPS Policy 309 or contact the FCPS Human Resources Department.
+For more information, see Policy 309 or contact the FCPS Human Resources Department.
+Employee/Applicant Reporting: Director of Human Resources 191 S. East Street Frederick, MD 21701 301-644-5081 Student Reporting: Principal of the school the student attends.
+See Regulation 400-48.

 Schools may request that students provide specific school supplies and may charge fees for materials, workbooks, newspapers and other materials that will become the student’s personal property when the course or project is completed.
 However, there will be no penalty or other consequences for students who do not purchase the supplies.
 Nor can students be denied admission to programs based on inability to pay.
 Students will not be denied access to any FCPS-sponsored course or activity or their instructional program due to their financial situation.
 In the event of financial or other restrictions, students and parents are encouraged to work with the teacher, counselor or administrator to find alternative ways to obtain essential equipment or supplies and for waiving other fees that may prevent a student from participating.
 See Regulation 500-33.